7 Incredible Day Trips from Amsterdam

 No visit to Holland would be complete without seeing some tulips.
 The flower, which was originally imported here in the 15th centrury, has since risen to national icon status and remains one of the biggest tourist draws during their peak blooming season in the spring.
 The floating Flower Market in Amsterdam is an easy way to get your fix, but between March and May, you’d be doing yourself a disservice if you didn’t visit the Keukenhof Gardens in nearby Lisse.
 The park plants a whopping 7 million new bulbs each year over its 80 acres.
 The colors and patterns they create, as you might expect, are out of this world.

 Cheese lovers know it, even if they cannot pronounce it.
-“How-da,” an hour train ride south, is mostly famously known for its namesake cheese, but there’s lots more here to discover as well, including the Gouda stroopwafel (served with syrup), the local production of fine candles, and the market square loomed over by its 15th-century Gothic city hall, where a centuries-old cheese market (open April through August) draws visitors from around Europe with its fresh produce and cheese tastings served by artisans dressed in traditional garb.
+“How-da,” an hour train ride south, is mostly famously known for its namesake cheese, but there’s lots more here to discover as well, including the Gouda stroopwafel (served with syrup), the local production of fine candles, and the market square loomed over by its 15th-century Gothic city hall, where a centuries-old cheese market (open April through August) draws visitors from around Europe with its fresh produce and tastings served by artisans dressed in traditional garb.

 - 5 Canal Hotels in Amsterdam You’ll Fall Hard For